-Since 2001, Canine Safety Systems has been one of the top producing pet fence companies in the industry.
+Since 1995, Canine Safety Systems has been one of the top producing pet fence companies in the industry.
 In the Pet Stop franchise, we have consistently been number one or two every year since our inception.
 This position doesn’t come by accident.
 One of the things which makes Canine Safety so successful is our commitment to a unique goal – keep your pets as safe as we can.
-This may sound obvious, but many pet containment companies don’t make that a priority.
+This may sound obvious, but many pet fence companies don’t make that a priority.
 Many of our competitors’ business models rely on their products failing in order to produce service calls.
-We’ve heard numbers such as “30% of your business needs to be in repairing line breaks.”
+We’ve heard numbers such as “30% of your business needs to be in repairing pet fence line breaks.”
 We see that as a 70% success ratio, or, in the academic grading system, a “D”.
 In other words, count on 3 out of 10 systems putting your pets in jeopardy.
 If the goal is to keep your pets as safe as possible, that’s unacceptable.
 Our incidence of line breakage is below 7%, and we continue to work to make it lower.

 Not All Pet Fence Installations Are Created Equal!